Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/london-gbr/index.md

 **Open questions 3**.
 How can Smart City plans ensure the continuity and long-term sustainability of its programs and initiatives, given the potential for shifts in political leadership and changing priorities

+**Open questions 4**
+What would a top-down smart city plan, like the Hangzhou smart city plan, look like if implemented in London, a city that, in contrast, centers on the opinions and ideas of locals (e.g., the Listening Tour)?
+Conversely, how would the Smarter London Together plan appear if applied in a city like Hangzhou?

 ## References